 Peter R Field, Publisher and Editor-in-Chief, received his MFA in Creative Writing in 2017 from Spalding University in Louisville, Kentucky, where he worked as Student Assistant Editor on The Louisville Review.
 He’s a former story analyst for Miramax Films and New Line Cinema, in New York, and served on the Willamette Writers Board of Directors for four years.

 Stevan Allred, Fiction Editor, lives in southeast Portland, halfway between Portlandia and the winter of our discontent.
 He is the author of A Simplified Map of the Real World and the forthcoming The Alehouse at the End of the World, both from Forest Avenue Press.

-Wade Bentley, Guest Poetry Editor, lives, teaches, and writes in Salt Lake City.
-His poems have appeared in numerous journals, including Best New Poets, Rattle, Cimarron Review, The Timberline Review, and Pembroke Magazine.
-A full-length collection, What Is Mine, was published by Aldrich Press in January of 2015.
-Further information about his publications and awards can be found at www.wadebentley.weebly.com.
+Wade Bentley, Poetry Editor, teaches and writes in Salt Lake City.
+His poems have been published or are forthcoming in journals such as Cimarron Review, Best New Poets, Rattle, Chicago Quarterly Review, Pembroke Magazine, and Poetry Northwest.
+A full-length collection of his poems, What Is Mine, was published by Aldrich Press in January of 2015.
+You may visit wadebentley.weebly.com for complete information about his publications and awards.